 Where conduit is used, a minimum of 40% excess capacity shall be provided for future use.

+All interior conduits shall be EMT with steel set-screw type couplings.
+All exposed exterior conduits (and interior conduits mounted below 10 feet – 0 inches AFF within the workroom) shall be heavy wall, rigid galvanized steel type.

+All concealed and exposed conduit and cabling shall be routed parallel and perpendicular to structural elements.
+Conduit penetrations through fire rated partitions shall be properly fire stopped.

+All cables and conduits shall be routed below the roof decking to avoid damage due to future reroofing.
+Raceways and cables shall not be routed between the decking flutes.

 Install cameras as shown on the drawings and in accordance with the USPS specifications.

 Provide 84-inch minimum headroom below cameras and their mountings.
 Where necessary modify mounting type to maintain clearance.

-All CAT-6 cable connections must be made to 8 pin coupler jacks at the device and to 8 pin, feed-thru coupler jack patch panels at the head end or node cabinets per T568A standard.
+All category 6 cable connections must be made to 8 pin coupler jacks at the device and to 8 pin, feed-thru coupler jack patch panels at the head end or node cabinets per T568A standard.
 Patch panel shall be terminated per Direct Vendor.

-The CAT-6 CCTV cabling shall be equipped with an RJ45/CAT-6 male jack with coupler jack attached at the camera end ready for final patch cord connection to the camera.
-The node or headend connection of the cable shall be a CAT-6/RJ45 male jack.
+The category 6 CCTV cabling shall be equipped with an RJ45/category 6 male jack with coupler jack attached at the camera end ready for final patch cord connection to the camera.
+The node or headend connection of the cable shall be a category 6/RJ45 male jack.
 Terminations provided by the General Contractor.

 The remote node cabinets and headend rack(s) shall be equipped with feed-thru, coupler jack patch panels to accept the RJ45 male jacks terminated on the camera cabling.
 The feed-thru coupler jack patch panels (complete with the coupler jack modules) shall be provided by the Direct Vendor.

-When not installed in cable trays, cable (CAT-6, fiber optic, and low voltage power) shall be supported with wide base cable hangers rated for proper support of CAT-6, fiber optic, and inner-duct cables (compliant with UL and NEC requirements for structured cabling).
+When not installed in cable trays, cable (category 6, fiber optic, and low voltage power) shall be supported with wide base cable hangers rated for proper support of category 6, fiber optic, and inner-duct cables (compliant with UL and NEC requirements for structured cabling).

-Cable hangers shall be installed every 3 to 6 feet and shall be rated to support the weight of the cable multiplied by a factor of three (3).
+Cable hangers shall be installed every 3 to 6 feet and shall be rated to support the weight of the cable multiplied by a factor of three.